You want smart political talk without the meltdowns?

 And so he found the name Food Babe for $10 on auction.

-And he's like, you know, how about food babe?
+And he's like, you know, how about Food Babe?

-And for most of my life never felt like a food babe.
+And for most of my life, never felt like a food babe.

-I was hopped up on prescription drugs, really sick as a child, had eczema, asthma, allergies, um, was on the standard American diet processed foods, and so uh, you know, I had radically changed my diet from a processed food diet to real whole foods, and when I did that, it went off every single prescription drug and started to feel better than I've ever felt and started to look like a completely different person.
+And when I did that, I went off every single prescription drug and started to feel better than I've ever felt and started to look like a completely different person.

 But I said, well, why don't I teach other people how to become food babes?

-And so for the first year and a half of the blog, I actually never had my photo on the header, but because I was working in the corporate world, working for big financial institutions as a consultant, I wanted to kind of hide behind this name food babe because I didn't want everyone to know because I don't have this passion for investigating the food industry.
+But because I was working in the corporate world, working for big financial institutions as a consultant, I wanted to kind of hide behind this name food babe because I didn't want everyone to know because I don't have this passion for investigating the food industry.

-You know, I would eat at Subway, thinking I was eating fresh.
+You know, I would eat at Subway thinking I was eating fresh.

 But then I found out they were using a yoga mat chemical found in shoe rubber in their bread that they don't use in so many different other countries.

-You get fined 450,000 if you get caught using it in Singapore, for example.
+You get fined $450,000 if you get caught using it in Singapore, for example.

-It's uh it's what makes those evenly dispersed air bubbles in a yoga mat when you turn it sideways, it does the same thing in bread.
+It's what makes those evenly dispersed air bubbles in a yoga mat when you turn it sideways.

 And so they wanted the bread to be uniformed across the United States at all the different subway locations.

-I I I was actually dumbfounded.
+I was actually dumbfounded.

 And when I looked into why these chemicals were created, they weren't there to improve our health.

-They were only there to improve the bottom line of the food industry to make them more money.
+They were only there to improve the bottom line of the food industry, to make them more money.

 And in the meantime, these chemicals had detrimental effects on our health.